DevSlashRichie/rustilities/packages/utilities/README.md

 ```

-There's an additional package called "Exception" which is a wrapper for creating
+There's an additional package called `Exception` which is a wrapper for creating
 cleaner errors.

 This wrapper can be used without to much context our you can extend class